Spigell/zabbix-get-hosts-by-alerts/README.md

 ## user

  A user to login.
-No default value.
+Default is `zabbix`.
 Obligatory.

 ## password

  A password.
 Obligatory.
+Default is `zabbix`.

 ## host